constantinosskitsas/SwiftVI/README.md

-# SwiftVI: Time-Efficient Value Iteration for MDPs
+# SwiftVI: Time-Efficient Planning and Learning with MDPs
 ## **Introduction**
 Markov decision process (MDPs) find application wherever a decision-making agent acts and learns in an uncertain environment from facility management to healthcare and service provisioning.
-However, learning model parameters and planning the optimal policy such an agent should follow raises high computational cost, calling for solutions that scale to large numbers of actions and states.
-In this paper, we propose Swift, a suite of algorithms that plan and learn with MDPs scalably by organizing the set of actions for each state in priority queues and deriving bounds for backup Q-values.
+However, the tasks of learning model parameters and planning the optimal policy such an agent should follow raise a high computational cost, calling for solutions that scale to large numbers of actions and states.
+In this paper, we propose SwiftVI, a suite of algorithms that plan and learn with MDPs scalably by organizing the set of actions for each state in priority queues and deriving bounds for backup Q-values.
 Our championed solution prunes the set of actions at each state utilizing a tight upper bound and a single priority queue.
-A thorough experimental study confirms that Swift algorithms achieve high efficiency gains robustly to model parameters.
+A thorough experimental study confirms that SwiftVI algorithms achieve high efficiency gains robustly to model parameters.
 ## Required Libraries
 -pthread Basic library for threads in C++

 ## Algorithms
-      VI : value iteration with Initialized lower bound UVI : value iteration with Initialized Upper bound IVI : Interval Value Iteration
+      VI: value iteration with Initialized lower bound
+      UVI: value iteration with Initialized Upper bound
+      IVI: Interval Value Iteration
-      VIH : Value Iteration Heap(Proposed Algorithm)
+      VIH: Value Iteration Heap (Proposed Algorithm)
       VIAE: Value Iteration Action Elimination
       VIAEH: Value Iteration Action Elimination Heap
-      VIAEHL: Value Iteration Action Elimination Heap Lower bound Approximation BAO :Best Action Only Value Iteration
+      VIAEHL: Value Iteration Action Elimination Heap Lower bound Approximation
+      BAO: Best Action Only Value Iteration

 ### How to run experiments
-if -std=c++17 does not work, try c++17.
+if -std=c++17 does not work, try c++20.
 ```shell
 g++ -pthread -std=c++17 -o algo_test *.cpp && ./algo_test
 g++ -pthread -std=c++20 -o algo_test *.cpp && ./algo_test